• Skip to primary navigation

 We love a good queso dip around here and this Smoked Queso Dip might just be my favorite.

-It’s perfect for backyard party, tailgating or having a party.
+It’s perfect for a backyard cookout, tailgating or having a party.
 We love it with smoked pork tacos!
+Sometimes I make it simply because I secretly love to dip a Blackstone crunchwrap in it!

 You know what?
 I think it’s even better the next day!
-That’s right, the smoke flavor really comes out in the leftovers, so make it ahead of time and warm it in a Crock Pot when you have the party.
+That’s right, the smoke flavor really comes out in the leftovers, so make it ahead of time and warm it in a Crock Pot when it’s time for your party.
+Your search for smoked queso recipes can end here!

 Overhead view of Smoked Queso Dip Ingredients